 SUPERSEDED HEARING AID

-|Â 2020 Update:Â This model has now been superseded by the Widex Moment range.
+2020 Update: This model has now been superseded by the Widex Moment range.

 The Widex Evoke range is the latest from Widex including Machine Learning, in the Fusion2 model.
 This model, like the rest from this manufacturer, combines style, functionality and technology together - the typical characteristics of the Widex design.

-Widex claim that this particular range is their ‘era of intelligent hearing’ and boasts that the quality and clarity of your hearing experience will organically evolve – in real time.
+Widex claims that this particular range is their ‘era of intelligent hearing’ and boasts that the quality and clarity of your hearing experience will organically evolve – in real time.
 To put it simply, Evoke analyses data as you wear your hearing aids, and constantly learns as you go.
 The overall result is that you will hear as perfectly as possible.

 The idea is that you can take the reins and control your hearing aids.
 Or choose to relax and let Evoke take over, for a more carefree lifestyle and bespoke listening experience - an ideal option for an active lifestyle, within a fast-paced world.

-I personally like the way you can control your hearing needs with a touch of your fingertips and that all this data is so easily accessible and discreet.
+We personally like the way you can control your hearing needs with a touch of your fingertips and that all this data is so easily accessible and discreet.
 Evoke knows the difference between jazz and rock music.
 It knows the difference between how a conference sounds and how a dinner party sounds.
 In addition, it will adjust to you on the go, as it deciphers your location and environment, using the Fluid Sound Analyser.

 You can also take control and teach Evoke how you want to hear sound with two sound profiles, in the Sound Sense Learn feature.
 So, you can listen to music your way, as many times as you wish.